'No photos did justice to Madhubala's beauty'

 Her complexion is moon-kissed and the smile an irresistible come-hither but stay-where-you-are smile.
 J H Thakker spoke from a photographer's viewpoint: 'You could photograph her from any angle without make-up and still come away with a masterpiece.
 She was a cameraman's delight.'

 You have read this article Madhubala with the title 'No photos did justice to Madhubala's beauty'.
-You can bookmark this page URL http://jadejurgensen.blogspot.com/2011/05/photos-did-justice-to-madhubala-beauty.html.
+You can bookmark this page URL https://jadejurgensen.blogspot.com/2011/05/photos-did-justice-to-madhubala-beauty.html.
 Thanks!

 Related Posts Plugin for WordPress, Blogger...